 It’s also easy to over-rely on tools and end up with too many in your stack that can’t communicate.

-If you’re already operating remotely and looking to overhaul your apps, start by surveying your staff to see what tools cause the most trouble and which ones are crucial for operations.
+If you’re already operating remotely and looking to overhaul your apps, start by surveying your staff to see which tools cause the most trouble and which are crucial for operations.

 Once you have the right systems in place, work will be efficient and remote team members will feel supported and connected to the team.

-Here are a few examples of the best tools to add to your remote work tech stack.
+Here are a few of the best tools to add to your remote work tech stack.

 Pipedrive is a sales-focused customer relationship management (CRM) tool with additional email marketing, customer service, documentation and sales lead generation functions.